coolguy4ever/coolguy4ever.github.io/botw.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-F1PIjxPMuc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### how to make attack up food
+### How to make attack up food
 ![alt text](https://coolguy4ever.github.io/img/mighty-banana.jpg)
 the recipe is:
 - 4 bananas
-- on drangan sclal (for 30 mins)
+- on dragon scale (for 30 mins)

-# how to beat windblight ganon
+# How to beat Windblight Ganon

 ![alt text](https://coolguy4ever.github.io/img/windblight-ganan.jpg)

-1st phase
+1st phase:
 3 bow or 5 bow
 30 bomb arrows

-2nd phase
+2nd phase:
 50 bomb arrows
 3 bow or 5 bow
 stacis +

-# evertide island
+# Evertide Island glitch

 ![alt text](https://coolguy4ever.github.io/img/evertide-island.jpg)

+to perform this giltch you need to go to evertide island you need to:

+-go to evertide
+- drop you wepons, shields and bows in the shallow water -after the sprit taks and you loss all your stuff take your wepons
+## waring peeps the giltch has to be presice or you will lose your weapons,shields and bows